WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 Accept wildcard characters: False
 ```

-### -DestinationProjectName
+### -DestinationPAT
-Project where the variable group has to be created
+PAT to authentice with the destination organization.
+Defaults to azure pipeline token.

 ```yaml
 Type: String